 Location, location, location... when run-away weddings began the Blacksmiths Shop was the first building couples reached in Gretna Green.

-Being right at the heart of the heart of the village, the now 'Famous' Blacksmiths Shop is at the junction of five old coaching roads, known as 'Headless Cross'.
-In those days, the village blacksmith was the lifeblood of any village, always at work making horseshoes, fixing carriages and farm equipment in his blacksmiths workshop.
+Being right at the heart of the village, the now 'Famous' Blacksmiths Shop is at the junction of five old coaching roads, known as 'Headless Cross'.
+In those days, the village blacksmith was the lifeblood of any village, always at work making horseshoes, fixing carriages and farm equipment in his blacksmith's workshop.

 Today as you pass through the narrow walls and low ceiling of the Famous Blacksmiths Shop you are touched by the atmosphere of this ancient building.
 You can just imagine hearing the voices of the frantic couple as they make their dramatic dash over the border claiming, "It must be tonight!
 It must be tonight!"

 Over the years, the Famous Blacksmiths Shop became Gretna Green's best-known marriage venue, with the Blacksmith, and his legendary anvil, becoming synonymous with Gretna Green weddings.